BalintFarkas/factorio-clustering/README.md

 ## Introduction

-There are certain design questions in Factorio which some of us may not find difficult to answer:
+There are certain design questions in Factorio which some of us may find difficult to answer:

   - Should I produce e.g. advanced circuits at my main base or should I start a new location for this?